 Thus, if a pair of parallel lines are intersected by a transversal then the angles in each pair of interior angles on the same side of the transversal are supplementary.

-Example 1: In the figure given below, 'l' and 'm' are a pair of parallel lines.
+Example 1: In the adjacent figure, 'l' and 'm' are a pair of parallel lines.

 'p' is a transversal.
 Find 'x'.